harvard-lil/website-static/app/_posts/2023-05-22-provenance-in-the-age-of-generative-ai.md

 [C2patool](https://github.com/contentauth/c2patool), the leading open-source solution for working with C2PA, supports [various image, video and audio formats](https://github.com/contentauth/c2patool#supported-file-formats).
 It also allows for signing in a _“sidecar”_ (an external file), but doesn’t yet come with a built-in solution for text-based content.

 Finding a suitable file format would be the first and probably main hurdle to overcome in order for large language models (LLMs) to label their output.
-PDF may be a good fit, but already comes with its own signing standard, which Adobe is unlikely to bring disruption to.
+PDF may be a good fit, and provisions were recently added to the C2PA specification to delineate [how that integration could work](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_embedding_manifests_into_pdfs).
+As of this writing, it appears that existing tools in the C2PA ecosystem do not directly support this integration.
 XML might be a good lead as well, given that c2patool already supports SVG images, which are XML-based.

 That hurdle aside, the implementation would — in principle — be similar to what Adobe Firefly and the like seem to have chosen: creating and signing provenance information at the time of generating the output, serving that information alongside the generated content, and keeping a copy of it on the server side.